 Multiplication tables check (MTC): Administration period

-Standards and Testing Agency (STA) guidance can be found here.
+Standards and Testing Agency (STA) guidance.

 Support: For queries regarding the MTC, contact the national curriculum assessments helpline on 0300 303 3013 or email assessments@education.gov.uk.